hollowdoor/dom_cssom/README.md

 About
 -----

-`dom-css` is an attempt at making unintrustive styling easier.
+`dom-cssom` is an attempt at making unintrustive styling easier.

 Using this module is the same as writing embedded styles only with javascript.
 That is to say that it literally creates an embedded style tag.
 So use it like you do embedded styles.